-2010 CP-HPS Phase II FEIR 2010 CP-HPS Phase II FEIR Addendum 7 Significance after Mitigation Significant and Unavoidable with Mitigation Significant and Unavoidable with Mitigation
+2010 CP-HPS Phase II FEIR 2010 CP-HPS Phase II FEIR Addendum 6 Significance after Mitigation Significant and Unavoidable with Mitigation Significant and Unavoidable with Mitigation

-The 2010 FEIR found that general traffic increases in the Project vicinity would be substantial compared to the existing and proposed capacity of the street system, even with implementation of a Travel Demand Management (TDM) Plan.
-As further discussed in the Travel Demand section of Appendix B, the 2024 Modified Project Variant would slightly increase forecasted traffic volumes as compared to the 2010 R&D Variant (Variant 1) by less than 1 percent in the AM peak hour and decrease forecasted traffic volumes from the 2010 R&D Variant (Variant 1) by approximately 4 percent in the PM peak hour.
-Similarly, compared to the 2019 Modified Project Variant, the 2024 Modified Project Variant would result in a decrease of approximately 2 percent during the AM peak hour and a decrease of less than 1 percent during the PM peak hour.
-As described above, while the 2019 Modified Project Variant and 2024 Modified Project Variant trip generation compared to the 2019 Modified Project Variant is due to optimal internalization at CP compared to HPS2; therefore, there is a minor decrease in the overall project trip generation.
+The 2010 FEIR found that general traffic increases in the Project vicinity would be substantial compared to the existing and proposed capacity of the street system, event with implementation of a Travel Demand Management (TDM) Plan.
+As further discussed in the Travel Demand section of Appendix C, the 2019 Modified Project Variant would slightly increase forecasted traffic volumes as compared to the 2010 R&D Variant (Variant 1) by approximately 2 percent in the AM peak hour and decrease forecasted traffic volumes from the 2010 R&D Variant (Variant 1) by approximately 4 percent in the PM peak hour.
+Similarly, compared to the 2018 Modified Project Variant, the 2019 Modified Project Variant would result in an increase of less than 1 percent during the AM peak hour and a decrease of 9 percent during the PM peak hour.